icslabspace/icslabspace.github.io/_posts/2017-08-28-Bucharest Clojure Meetup#3.markdown

 #### Speaker

 <p>As he describes himself, <a href="https://github.com/alex-gherega">avr.PhD.
 Alex Gherega</a> is a straight forward down to earth curious & futurist.
 Alex is a Computer Scientist and an advocate for FP, Clojure and true engineering solutions.
-He's principles saw light in the <a href="http://www.icslab.eu">icslab.eu</a> brand and projects, and he's mantra is "authenticity". </p>
+His principles saw light in the <a href="http://www.icslab.eu">icslab.eu</a> brand and projects, and his mantra is "authenticity". </p>

 #### Topics